ljkrajewski/ai_resources/notebook.md

 ## Start here
 1. Go to [RunPod.io](https://runpod.io) and log in.
-2. Go to _Template Selection_ and pick _Tensorflow_ template.
+2. Go to _Templates_ and pick the _RunPod Pytorch 2_ template.
 3. Select a pod to start.
     - 48GB+ VRAM for 13B+ LLMs or hi-res Stable Diffusion pictures.
     - 24GB VRAM for most uses.
-4. Set container size to 20GB
+4. Set container size to 50GB
 5. Start the pod instance.

 ## Running the latest AUTOMATIC1111/Stable Diffusion